Rexfont/svgJson/README.md

  You can use the interface powerd by API: https://rexfont.com/svgjson/

-## Version 0.0.9 updates:
+## Version 1.0.0 updates:
-- You can now convert an SVG file ti directly unify the tags and store output to another file
+- You can now convert your SVG Icons to SVG Font using the outputFormat parameter
-- You can choose to either have the output as svg or json despite the input data

 Brough to you by [REXFONT](https://rexfont.com)